S-PScripts/incognito-v123/README.md

 3. Click your wifi.
 4. Click Network.
 5. Set Name servers to Custom name servers.
-6. Set the first box to detectportal.firefox.com OR captive.apple.com OR 150.136.163.0 (yes you can use the v105 dns)
+6. Set the first box to detectportal.firefox.com OR captive.apple.com OR 150.136.163.0 (yes, you can use the Incognito v105 DNS)
 7. A sign in pop up should appear from your wifi.
 Click Sign in.
 8. Do CTRL+T and you're now in Incognito mode! <br>
    -> You can also right click the top of the tab then click "Show as tab" to open Incognito. <br>